• Skip to primary navigation

 Recipe Questions

-How do you puree strawberries without a blender?
+How do you make strawberry puree for cakes?

 thick strawberry puree mixture for frosting, cake filling or topping